 Parsha Chayei Sarah

-Sarah dies at age 127 and is buried in the Machpelah Cave in Hebron, which Abrahampurchases from Ephron the Hittite for four hundred shekels of silver.
+Sarah the wife of Avraham dies at age 127 and is buried in the Machpelah Cave in Hebron, which Avraham purchased from Ephron the Hittite for four hundred shekels of silver.

 Abraham’s servant Eliezer is sent, laden with gifts, to Charan, to find a wife for Isaac.
 At the village well, Eliezer asks G‑d for a sign: when the maidens come to the well, he will ask for some water to drink; the woman who will offer to give his camels to drink as well shall be the one destined for his master’s son.

-Abraham takes a new wife, Keturah (Hagar), and fathers six additional sons, but Isaac is designated as his only heir.
-Abraham dies at age 175 and is buried beside Sarah by his two eldest sons, Isaac and Ishmael.
+Avraham takes a new wife, Keturah (Hagar), and fathers six additional sons, but Isaac is designated as his only heir.
+Avraham dies at age 175 and is buried beside Sarah by his two eldest sons, Isaac and Ishmael.